Switch-Company/fetcher/README.md

 The structure of the response's object uses the same structure  the [response interface](https://developer.mozilla.org/en-US/docs/Web/API/Response) properties of a fetch request.

-Structure of a fetch response object
+Structure of a fetch response object:

 ```js
 {